logic-and-learning-lab/Popper/README.md

 ```

 # Directions
-Prolog often require arguments to be ground.
+Prolog often requires arguments to be ground.
 For instance, when asking Prolog to answer the query:
 ```prolog
 X is 3+K.